19th Century Prisons: User Guide

 - Additional Primary Sources: In order to complete key fields of information (such as operational years and location) about each prison in the database, additional primary sources were often consulted.
 These are listed here.
 Some primary sources contained a rich corpus of information on prisons generally.
 For an account of these, please see the full Guide.

 - Secondary Sources: When disambiguation or the collection of key information about individual prisons was not possible through the use of primary sources, sometimes secondary sources were consulted.
 These are listed here.
 Some contained information on many prisons and an account of these is given in the full Guide.
 Also listed in this field are any publications (such as books, articles and pamphlets) specifically on the prison in question.

 Finally, lists of all the surviving archives (i.e. Prison Records) which could be found for each prison in the database can be generated by clicking on the ‘Records’ tab in the top navigation or by using the ‘See Prison Records’ option at the bottom of the prison ‘Details’ page.

-As part of the development of Prison History, repositories across England, including The National Archives, local record offices (county and borough) and museums (primarily prison museums) were searched and contacted for archival material relating to 19th century prisons.
+As part of the development of the 19th Century Prisons database, repositories across England, including The National Archives, local record offices (county and borough) and museums (primarily prison museums) were searched and contacted for archival material relating to 19th century prisons.
 A detailed account of this process, together with a description of common sources, an explanation about the exclusion of particular types of documents and lists of further sources which likely contain additional material, is given in the Guide to the Criminal Prisons of Nineteenth-Century England.
 A list of the repositories that were searched and/ or contacted is provided below (Repositories).

 Each prison record (i.e. archival document) in the database has been attached to a parent institution (prison).
 Because of this process, there were many records about prisons which were uncovered during this project but because they did not relate to a specific institution they are not included in this resource (see the Guide for full details).